 Even if SK-Enron approves of the proposed sale in accordance with Article 39, Paragraph (xi) of its Articles of Incorporation, SK-Enron is only a shareholder of SK GAS, and such approval would only concern the sale of an asset of its subsidiary, SK GAS.
 SK GAS, who is the party to the proposed transaction, through a resolution of its Board of Directors, will make the actual sale of the Memberships.
 Therefore, even if the Board of Directors of SK-Enron takes a resolution to approve of the sale of the Memberships, neither SK-Enron nor any members of SK-Enron’s Board of Directors would be held liable to SK GAS or any shareholders of SK GAS.

 However, if SK-Enron’s Board of Directors approve such sale of assets held by a subsidiary at an unreasonably lower price and if SK-Enron’s Board of Directors is aware that there are no justifiable business reasons for the sale of assets at such a lower price then, according to Article 382-2 of the KCC, any member of SK-Enron’s Board of Directors who assented to such resolution may be liable for damages to SK-Enron for their failure to perform their fiduciary duties.
 In other words, the liability of SK-Enron’s Board of Directors cannot be ruled out.
 In a strict legal sense, criminal liability may be imposed upon the Board member of SK-Enron under Article 622 of the KCC.
 In this regard, please be advised that the discussion regarding justifiable business reasons for the sale of the Membership made in paragraph 3 above also applies to the potential liabilities of SK-Enron’s Board members to SK-Enron.
-That is to saydat half the price of the book value
+That is to say’s Board of Directorsato have breached their fiduciary duties.
+In such case, the directors will not the sale of assets owned by a subsidiary at half the price of the book value.

-Further, even if circumstance arise whereby any Board member of SK-Enron is to be held liable to SK-Enron with regard to the sale of the Memberships, forthcoming and , unless, of course, SK-Enron’s shareholders raise any objections to the Board of Directors decision to assent to such resolution.
+Further, even if circumstance arise whereby any Board member of SK-Enron is to be held liable to SK-Enron with regard to the sale of the Memberships, would likely be forre would be only a criminal liability im’s Board of Directors to the Board of Directors decision to assent to such resolution.

 Consideration under Tax Law